 I don't think of myself as a writer or a photographer or anything specific.
 What matters is the feeling, not the form.

 Most of what I make begins with a sentence or a scene that stays with me.
 I don’t always know what it’s about.
 I don’t outline, and I don’t chase concepts.
-I follow intuition.
-I follow my gut.
+I follow intuition, my gut.

-I like work that lives between clarity and complexity, too little and too much.
-I don’t write or shoot to give answers.
-I’m capturing my corner of the world.
-I do it because I have to.
-Whether it sees the light of day or not, I have to do it.
+I like work that lives between clarity and complexity, between too little and too much, that captures my corner of the world.
+I do it because I have to, not of want but of need.

-Emotion carries more truth than explanation.
-That’s why I care about cadence and pause.
+Emotion carries truth better than explanation.
+Cadence and pause do the heavy lifting.
 Whether it’s a line break or a doorway, that space means something.